Transport documentation

 - The Gross and Nett weights.

-- The Consignor.
+- The Consignor' details.

-- The Consignee.
+- The Consignee' details.

 - The declaration in Box 17 completed with the name, signature and telephone number of the person making the declaration.